 “We may collect and disclose personal information, including your usage data, to governmental authorities or agencies, including law enforcement agencies, at their request or pursuant to a court order, subpoena or other legal process, if there is a good faith belief that such collection or disclosure is required by law.”

-The quote above coupled with the fact that SecureVPN logs your internal and external IP addresses makes torrenting a dicey-seeming proposition at the moment, though SecureVPN say they would only disclose information according to a court directive, which is worrying because it is in the US.
+The quote above, coupled with the fact that SecureVPN logs your internal and external IP addresses, makes torrenting seem like a no go with this VPN.
+SecureVPN says it would only disclose information according to a court directive, which is worrying because it is in the US.
 Unfortunately, the encryption suite doesn’t exactly boost confidence.
 The default in both mobile and desktop apps is 3DES-EDE3-CBC 192 bit.
 It’s not s stretch to label the outdated DES encryption a vulnerability.
-When spliced with Diffie-Hellman keys, it’s a bit better,subsequently diminished with 192-bit keys leaving a lowest common denominator taste in the security palate.
+When spliced with Diffie-Hellman keys, it’s a bit better, subsequently diminished with 192-bit keys leaving a lowest common denominator taste in the security palate.
 Basically, this VPN isn’t very secure.
 Again, for the money you pay – this is a fail.

-SecureVPN’s websites is a minimalist affair, with links to the client area, support, and service benefits clearly denoted in the top panel on the homepage.
-Just below, there’s a link to get started or download the SecureVPN Windows Client.
+SecureVPN’s websites is a minimalist affair, with links to the client area, support, and service benefits clearly denoted in the top panel of the homepage.
+Just below, there’s a link to “get started” or “download the SecureVPN Windows Client.”

 The bottom portion of the homepage has further links to the PP and TOS, as well as the FAQ section, and Social media outlets.

 SecureVPN’s website also features a blog covering security and privacy industry news, as well as service updates, and VPN tips, as part of a well-rounded website.

 Supports is limited to ticket-based queries at the moment.
 In addition, responses can take up to several days, which isnt great.
 However, the answers I received were polite and informative.